AlansCodeLog/vectortracer/README.md

 # Usage

-This is a simple example using a promise with setTimeout.
+This is a simple example showing how to create a wrapper function using a promise with setTimeout.

 ```ts
 import { BinaryImageConverter, BinaryImageConverterParams, Options } from "vectortracer"